 C2.4 Solve inequalities that involve multiple terms and whole numbers, and verify and graph the solutions.

-Skill: Solving Inequalities and Verifying and Graphing Solutions
+Skill: Solving Inequalities and Verifying and Presenting Solutions Using Models and Graphical Representations

 To facilitate the learning of the concept of inequality, it is important to provide students with activities that encourage them to analyze situations of inequality and to treat them algebraically.
 It is then essential to discuss with them the strategies used to analyze inequalities, emphasizing those that call on concrete and semi-concrete representations, and that focus on the meaning of the inequality rather than on the mechanical application of a procedure or tedious calculations.

-Graphing solutions on a number line allows students to analyze an inequality using their number, operations and symbol sense, and to find the range of valid values in an inequality situation.
+The strategy of plotting solutions with a number line allows students to analyze an inequality using their sense of number, operations and symbol, and to find the range of valid values in an inequality situation.

-Students need to consolidate this strategy, as it is the basis for a good understanding of the algebraic manipulations they will be exposed to in later grades.
-Students can also use these strategies to solve simple equations.
+Students need to consolidate these strategies, as they are the basis for a good understanding of the algebraic manipulations they will be taught in later grades, and can also use these strategies to solve simple equations.

-Source : Guide d’enseignement efficace des mathématiques, de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Modélisation et algèbre, p.
 200.

-This strategy involves carefully reading the given number sentence and replacing the variable to find the range of valid values in the inequality situation.
-A table of values is used to find several values for the variable.
-Then, the solution can be graphed on a number line.
+This strategy involves carefully reading the given inequality and replacing the variable to find the range of valid values.
+A table is used to find several values for the variable.
+Afterwards, the solution can be plotted on a number line.

 Example